-Financial assets belonging to children have a greater impact on a family's eligibility for federal financial aid than assets belonging to parents.
-Here's how to factor in this reality when creating a college savings strategy.
+"Who owns what" affects your eligibility for financial aid.
+Here's how to factor in this reality when pursuing a college savings strategy.

-Parents' and Children's Assets Are Counted Differently
+Student and Parent Assets Are Counted Differently

 What's Counted As an Asset?

 On the FAFSA, most money and property owned by the parent or the student is counted as an asset.
 These include savings and checking accounts, cash, the net worth of a business with over 100 full-time employees, a farm that is not the family's primary residence, investment accounts, non-retirement tax-deferred savings plans such as 529 accounts, tax-exempt interest income, tax credits, investment property, and many other types of assets.
 The family's primary residence and retirement savings are not counted.